Skip to Content

 Can you carve small pumpkins?

-Most people head for medium to large sized pumpkins and generally avoid the smaller ones.
+Most people head for medium to large-sized pumpkins and generally avoid the smaller ones.
 Their small size makes it easier to slip with a knife when they are carved.

-However, they are easier for the kids to handle and if you stick to painted designs instead of carved ones. you can end up with very cute pumpkins and happy kids.
+However, they are easier for the kids to handle if you stick to painted designs instead of carved ones. you can end up with very cute pumpkins and happy kids.

-List of medium sized pumpkins for carving
+List of medium-sized pumpkins for carving

 Medium sized pumpkin on a white background.

-Some popular medium sized pumpkin varieties are:
+Some popular medium-sized pumpkin varieties are:

-• Autumn Gold Pumpkin – Easy to handle size of 7 – 10 pounds with a pretty orange – gold color and very easy to carve.
+• Autumn Gold Pumpkin – Easy to handle size of 7 – 10 pounds with a pretty orange-gold color and very easy to carve.

 • The Hobbit Pumpkin – Weighs about 10-12 pounds and is very popular in the Western states

-• Jack O Lantern Pumpkin – This smaller heirloom variety was bred specifically for carving into Jack-O-Lanterns.
+• Jack-O-Lantern Pumpkin – This smaller heirloom variety was bred specifically for carving into Jack-O-Lanterns.
 The skin is a deep orange color and is ribbed.
 This type weighs between 7-10 pounds and stands about 10 inches tall.

-• Magic Lantern Pumpkin – Is slightly taller than wide, medium orange and weighs 16 to 24 pounds – just the right size for Jack!
+• Magic Lantern Pumpkin – Is slightly taller than wide, medium orange, and weighs 16 to 24 pounds – just the right size for Jack!

 • Sunlight Pumpkins – This guy is a bit smaller at 5- 8 pounds.
 The color of the skin is bright yellow instead of the traditional orange.